UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 ## Additional Notes

-We will be available in case if you are stuck somewhere, feel free to reach out to us, if any assistance is needed.
+We will be available in case if you are stuck somewhere, feel free to reach out to us if any assistance is needed.

 Happy coding!